remote-android/redroid-doc/README.md

 Plan to port `WebRTC` solutions from `cuttlefish`, including frontend (HTML5), backend and many virtual HALs.

 ## How To Build
-It's Same as AOSP building process.
-But I suggest to use `docker` to build.
+It's the same way as AOSP building process, but I suggest to use `docker` to build it.

 Check [android-builder-docker](./android-builder-docker) for details.